gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-Gradle will automatically create an API jar out of this specification, and components that depend on this component will compile against the API jar.
+Gradle will automatically create an API jar for the main component.
+Components that depend on that main component will compile against that API jar.
 The API jar will only include classes that belong to those packages.
 As a consequence:
    - trying to compile a consumer that accesses a class which which doesn't belong to the list of exported packages will result in a compile time error.
    - updating a non-API class will not result in the compilation of downstream consumers.